RomanKue/docs-example/docs/app-dev-handbook/diagnostics.md

 ![](../assets/breakpoint.png)

-🚨 it is very important to select **Thread**, which will only stop the current thread.
+🚨 It is very important to select **Thread**, which will only stop the current thread.
 When stopping all threads (default breakpoint), the container cannot respond to readiness and liveness probes.
 This will result in termination of that " unhealthy" pod and the debugging session will stop after a short period of time.